 I started at $34 per hour and now make 5x that (although I don’t charge hourly).

-12 modules contain everything you need to know to get your new business off the ground, deep dives into email, social media and blog management, numerous lessons on where to look for clients, how to pitch them and how to build effective relationships over time.
+Twelve modules contain everything you need to know to get your new business off the ground, including deep dives into email, social media, and blog management; numerous lessons on where to look for clients; how to pitch them; and how to build effective relationships over time.

-I thank Gina for this much-awaited interview that many of my readers would love to dig in.
+I thank Gina for this much-awaited interview that I know many of my readers are dying to dig into.

-This is a comprehensive course which can help you start your Virtual Assistant job with expert guidance.
+This is a comprehensive course that can help you start your virtual assistant job with expert guidance.

 Gina Horkey is a married, millennial mama to two precocious toddlers from Minnesota.
 She also happens to know almost everything there is to know about the world of virtual assistant work.
 She started as one herself (and still is one), created a course to help others break into VA work called, 30 Days or Less to Virtual Assistant Success.

-Here is a real-life journey of a Virtual Assistant,
+Here is real-life journey of a virtual assistant.

 Shannon shared her inspiring story, her experience about becoming a virtual assistant, and how she started her virtual assistant business.